fbpx Skip to main content

 6. Palestinian Ka’ak Makdessi

 This bread is a specialty of Jerusalem which holds immense nostalgia for many Palestinians.
 The traditional version is shaped into elongated rings and it can be used to make delicious sandwiches, like the one featured on our Instagram video above.
 This bread holds so much significance in the Palestinian context that it warrants a separate blog post altogether!
-Our GM Farida Ahmed wrote about this bread for Hadara magazine and we highly recommend reading the article for cultural context.

 7. Ethiopian Injera